tanotosh/lab-5-phase-2/README.md

 - `LogoutOutputData.java`

   - [ ] TODO: save the parameters in the instance variables.
+Shannon

 * * *

-- `LogoutPresenter.java` (tip: refer to `SignupPresenter.java` for similar code)
+- `LogoutPresenter.java` (tip: refer to `SignupPresenter.java` for similar code) Max

   - [ ] TODO: assign to the three instance variables.
   - [ ] TODO: have prepareSuccessView update the LoggedInState